 a favor!
 Thus, S.I. was denied any interviews by the S.V.A.

-(Their sudsequent unflattering story on Emile and his current
+story on the legendary Emile Griffith and his too-much-info current

 health condition received mixed reviews.)